AllanPedin/Allan-AdamCapstone/README.md

     - Team2 stats before game (array of 20 integer stats)
     - Winner of game is team 1 (boolean)
 ###### predictor.py
-- Neural network that analyzes data given through dataAverager.py and then makes predictions on which team will win
+- Defines the structure of the neural net, and trains it based on data from dataAverager.py
+- Final Structure:
+  - 1 input layer (flattener)
+  - 40 Learning layers activation function relu
+  - 2 output layers (outputs being winner of game)
+- Training:
+  - We trained many neural nets using this file the one we used for the API was trained using
+    - 1400 training games
+    - 70 test games
+    - 1000 epochs (times iterated over training games)
+    - Adam Optimizer
+  - And achieved an accuracy of 57.4%
-- Trains and saves Neural Networks to be used later by the API
+- Saves Neural Networks to be used later by the API
 ###### views.py
 - Uses saved neural net in /myModels to predict on saved games in matchups.npy and then expose these predictions through an API listening on port 8000
 - API Endpoints: